getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

-Now, we need some inner variable to keep track of where we are in the steps of our "generator's" logic.
+Now, we need some inner variable to keep track of where we are in the steps of our "generator"'s logic.
 We'll call it `state`.
 There will be three states: `0` initially, `1` while waiting to fulfill the `yield` expression, and `2` once the generator is complete.

 Each time `next(..)` is called, we need to process the next step, and then increment `state`.
 For convenience, we'll put each step into a `case` clause of a `switch` statement, and we'll hold that in an inner function called `nextState(..)` that `next(..)` can call.
-Also, since `x` is a variable across the overall scope of the "generator", it needs to live outside the `nextState(..)` function.
+Also, because `x` is a variable across the overall scope of the "generator," it needs to live outside the `nextState(..)` function.

 Here it is all together (obviously somewhat simplified, to keep the conceptual illustration clearer):